awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-automating-with-cloudwatch-events.md

 + Activating an AWS Step Functions state machine
 + Notifying an Amazon SNS topic or an AWS SMS queue

-Some examples of using CloudWatch Events with AWS Elemental MediaStore include:
+Some examples of using CloudWatch Events with AWS Elemental MediaStore include the following:
-+ Activating a Lambda function whenever a container is created\.
++ Activating a Lambda function whenever a container is created
-+ Notifying an Amazon SNS topic when an object is deleted\.
++ Notifying an Amazon SNS topic when an object is deleted

 For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.